JamieMLH/devrelcon-documentation/README.md

 ```

+## Legend

+Here are some conventions you might see when using this documentation:

+`$ npm run start`
+The `$` means you should run the command in a terminal or shell.
+Do not copy the dollar sign.

+`api/<your region here>/path/to/resource`
+Any time you see angle brackets `<>`, replace them with your personal credentials.
+Do not include the brackets `<>`.

+Example:
+`api/us-west/path/to/resource`

+`> ` denotes the interactive node repl.
+Access it by typing `node` in your command line.
+Exit it by typing `.exit`.

 ## Install NVM

 NVM stands for node version manager.
 When you work on multiple projects, they might require different versions of node.